Bonyoze/gmod-scripts/README.md

 # Bonyoze's Gmod Lua Scripts
-A repository with some of my glua scripts
+A repository where I'll be putting some of my glua scripts